mahmoudbahkiry/Project-BlinkTap/README.md

 3. Set up Firebase:

    - Create a Firebase project in the Firebase Console
-   - Download the service account key and save it as `serviceAccountKey.json` in the root directory
+   - Download the service account key and save it as `firebaseKey.json` in the root directory
    - Update Firebase configuration in `firebase.js` file

 4. Start the server:

    ```
-   npm start
+   node server.js
    ```

    The server will run on port 3000 by default.